 Acute HIV Symptoms appear flu-like

-Mid-Stage Symptoms of HIV include slightly swollen lymph nodes
+Early HIV Symptoms can include slightly swollen lymph nodes

 Late-Stage Symptoms of HIV include weight loss, dry cough, night sweats, cold sores, weakness and confusion or difficulty concentrating

-Human immunodeficiency virus (HIV) is a retrovirus that causes acquired immunodeficiency syndrome (AIDS).
+Human immunodeficiency virus (HIV) is a retrovirus that causes acquired immune deficiency syndrome (AIDS).
 It is an incurable disease that leads to progressive failure of the immune system.
-With a failed immune system, it leaves you weak and susceptible to other illnesses like pneumonia or cancer.
+With a failed immune system, it leaves you susceptible to other illnesses like pneumonia or cancer.

 Signs and symptoms of HIV depend on the stage of infection, and can range from flu-like symptoms early on, to depression, weight loss and fatigue if left untreated.